Uterine Fibroids (cont.)

 Patients may be given nonsteroidal anti-inflammatory drugs, oral contraceptives (birth control pills), gonadotropin releasing hormone agonists, or RU-486.

 - Nonsteroidal anti-inflammatory agents, such as ibuprofen (Advil is one example), have been shown to relieve pelvic pain associated with fibroids.

 - Oral contraceptive pills are also commonly used in women with fibroids.
-Although the hormones (including estrogen) in such birth control pills may increase the size of the fibroid, they often decrease perceived menstrual blood flow and help with pelvic pain.
+They often decrease perceived menstrual blood flow and help with pelvic pain.

 - Gonadotropin releasing hormone (GnRH) agonists are

 medications that act on the pituitary gland to decrease estrogen produced by

 the body.
 A decrease in estrogen causes fibroids to decrease in size.
 This

 type of medication often is used prior to surgery to shrink the fibroid, to